-We as the operator of the website www.gtue.de (hereafter also referred to as “Website”) are deemed to be the Controller within the meaning of the applicable data protection law, in particular the General Data Protection Regulation ("GDPR”), of the personal data of the user (“You”) of this Website.
+We as the operators of the website www.gtue.de (also "website") are the data controllers within the meaning of the applicable data protection laws, in particular the General Data Protection Regulation ("GDPR"), for the personal data of the user ("you") of this website.

 GTÜ Gesellschaft für Technische Überwachung mbH